 The U.S. is the only high-income country where maternal mortality is on the rise.
 Racial disparities are stark and persistent.
 According to the CDC, a Black woman is three to four times more likely to die from a pregnancy or childbirth complication than a White woman, a risk that increases when your lens focuses on cities across the U.S.

-The Safer Childbirth Cities Initiative (SCCI) aims to support community-based leaders in cities across the U.S. with a high burden of maternal mortality and morbidity to
+Safer Childbirth Cities Initiative aims to support community-based leaders in cities across the U.S. with a high burden of maternal mortality and morbidity to

 implement evidence-based interventions and innovative approaches to reverse the country’s maternal health trends.
-Launched in October 2018 by Merck for Mothers, the SCCI will foster local solutions that help cities become safer – and more equitable – places to give birth.
+Launched in October 2018 by Merck for Mothers, Safer Childbirth Cities will foster local solutions that help cities become safer – and more equitable – places to give birth.